 Sweet success!
-After a challenging quarter-century of development and construction, the James Webb Space Telescope finally went aloft in late December 2021 and, as of this writing, is going through its deployment beautifully.
-A flagship astrophysics mission, Webb is set to give us our deepest, most detailed look back into cosmic history.
+After a challenging quarter-century of development and construction, JWST finally went aloft in late December 2021 and, as of this writing, is going through its deployment beautifully.
+A flagship astrophysics mission, JWST is set to give us our deepest, most detailed look back into cosmic history.
 Before the fun begins, though, a long list of commissioning tasks must be executed, and some of the biggest tasks have already been knocked out.
-Two such major items included the unfurling of the spacecraft's tennis court-sized sunshield and the locking into place of Webb's folding, 6.5-meter-diamater primary mirror—both of which went off without a hitch in recent weeks.
+Two such major items included the unfurling of the spacecraft's tennis court-sized sunshield and the locking into place of JWST's folding, 6.5-meter-diamater primary mirror—both of which went off without a hitch in recent weeks.
 Also as of late January, the telescope had completed voyaging out to its science operations location about a million miles from Earth called the L2 point, a place the gravity of the Earth and sun balance out.
 Over the next several months now, mission staff will remotely adjust the 18 individual segments of that primary mirror via tiny motors called actuators in order to align the optics system correctly.
 Once all that's done, the first science images should start coming in over the summer.
-The expectation is that Webb will prove to have been well-worth the wait for thousands of scientists around the world, including many Kavli astrophysics institute-affiliated researchers.
+The expectation is that JWST will prove to have been well-worth the wait for thousands of scientists around the world, including many Kavli astrophysics institute-affiliated researchers.

 Investigating the Milky Way's history of galactic violence